The Line Coercion Cannot Cross

 Contact Us

-If you'd like to receive a digital or paperback ARC of The Line Coercion Cannot Cross, or if you have any questions or feedback, please fill out the form.
-Be sure to specify which version you'd like (digital or paperback).
-For paperback requests, kindly include your mailing address.
+If you would like a digital or paperback ARC of The Line Coercion Cannot Cross, or if you have questions or feedback about the book, please use the form below.
+Indicate whether you would like a digital or paperback copy.
+For paperback requests, please include your mailing address.